wesbos/beginner-javascript-notes/notes/Module 7 Logic and Flow Control.md

 ![](@attachment/Clipboard_2020-03-10-07-05-06.png) 00:43

 This video will be covering BEDMAS and the order of operations in which Javascript runs.
-It is exactly the same as how mathimeticans use it.
+It is exactly the same as how mathematicians use it.

 The order in which things run is that things is brackets go first, then we do exponents (which is sort of like the power of).